Olaudah Equiano: Last days and will

-He drew up his will on 28 May 1796.
-At the time he made this will he was living at the Plaisterers' Hall, then on Addle Street, in Aldermanbury in the City of London.
+Equiano drew up his will on 28 May 1796.
+At the time he was living at the Plaisterers' Hall, then on Addle Street, in Aldermanbury in the City of London.
 He moved to John Street (now Whitfield Street), close to Whitefield's Tabernacle, Tottenham Court Road.
 At his death on 31 March 1797, he was living in Paddington Street, Westminster.
 Equiano's death was reported in American as well as British newspapers.

 Equiano was buried at Whitefield's Tabernacle on 6 April.
 The entry in the register reads "Gustus Vasa, 52 years, St Mary Le bone".
 His burial place has been lost.
-The small burial ground lay either side of the chapel and is now Whitfield Gardens.
+The small burial ground lay on either side of the chapel and is now Whitfield Gardens.
 The site of the chapel is now the American International Church.

 Equiano's will, in the event of his daughters' deaths before reaching the age of 21, bequeathed half his wealth to the Sierra Leone Company for a school in Sierra Leone, and half to the London Missionary Society.